‘General Hospital’ Spoilers: Sam Ponders, Jason Questions, And Lulu Schemes

 Nelle just accepted a position as Charlotte’s nanny and it took Laura about one minute to see a way to use this to her family’s advantage.
 General Hospital spoilers share that Lulu will pay Nelle a visit, angling to start a friendship with her as a way to gain access to Charlotte.
 Will Nelle take the bait or see through this scheme of Lulu’s?

 GH teasers share that someone will be putting Nelle on notice and Sonny will be asking Michael if Nelle’s decision to stay in Port Charles changes anything for him, in terms of his conflicted interest in her.
-In addition, Laura will be preparing for her trip to Turkey with Tracy and fans are anxious to see this adventure begin.
+In addition, Laura will be preparing for her trip to Turkey with Tracy; and fans are anxious to see this adventure begin.
 This should be Jane Elliot’s farewell to the show and the character of Tracy and GH spoilers have teased that there are some juicy moments on the way for this pair.

 Sam is said to begin an investigation of her own during Friday’s show and GH teasers hint that this may be related to Julian.
 The buzz is that she will begin to suspect that her father might be alive and General Hospital spoilers indicate that she may partner up with Curtis to try to track down the truth.